owncloud-archive/documentation/user_manual/files/access_webgui.rst

   **Shared file**

 When you want to revoke a share, simply click the Trashcan icon next to the name of the appropriate user or group in the Shared dialog.

+You have five share permissions:

+* Can share; allows the users you share with to re-share.
+* Can edit; allows the users you share with to edit your shared files, and to collaborate using the Documents app.
+* Create; allows the users you share with to create new files and add them to the share.
+* Change; allows uploading a new version of a shared file and replacing it.
+* Delete; allows the users you share with to delete shared files.

 Creating a Public Link Share
 ----------------------------